Socialism with Chinese characteristics: During the Mao era

-The concept of a primary stage of socialism was conceived before the People's Republic of China introduced economic reforms.
+The concept of a primary stage of socialism was conceived before the People's Republic of China introduced the reform and opening up.
 In the early 1950s, economists Yu Guangyuan, Xue Muqiao and Sun Yefang raised the question of socialist transformation in which China's economy of low productive force was in a transitional period, a position which Mao Zedong, the Chairman of the Chinese Communist Party, endorsed briefly until 1957.
 When discussing the necessity of commodity relations at the 1st Zhengzhou Conference (2–10 November 1958), for example, Mao said that China was in the "initial stage of socialism".
 However, Mao never elaborated on the idea and his successors were left to do this.

 After Mao Zedong's death

 Some have called our road "Social Capitalism", others "State Capitalism", and yet others "Technocratic Capitalism".
 These are all completely wrong.
 We respond that socialism with Chinese characteristics is socialism, by which we mean that despite reform we adhere to the socialist road – our road, our theory, our system, and the goals we set out at the 18th National Party Congress. ...
 Socialism with Chinese characteristics is the dialectical unity of the theoretical logic of scientific socialism and the historical logic of China's social development.
 It's scientific socialism rooted in Chinese realities, reflecting the will of Chinese people, and adapted to the requirements of China and its circumstances.